pingwang123/CSCI-6020_Group13/README.md

 # This is a repo for Arup Ghosh and Ping Wang to submmit 6020 Machine Learning assignments

--Arup Ghosh ghosha20@students.ecu.edu
+1.Arup Ghosh ghosha20@students.ecu.edu

--Ping Wang  wangp19@students.ecu.edu
+2.Ping Wang  wangp19@students.ecu.edu